 Your child may need to have the curriculum adapted for them, and may need support from specialist staff, additional teaching time and teacher's aide support.

-To apply for a place at the ECE service of a specialist school contact your local Learning Support Office.
+To apply for a place at the ECE service of a specialist school contact your local Learning Support Office(external link).

 This school can provide education programmes and specialist services if your child is deaf or hard of hearing.
 It has residential schools, specialist ECE services, and resource centres.
 The school caters for children aged 2-21 and provides a national service.